sopelj/hass-ember-mug-component/README.md

 > **Note**
 > If using the Bluetooth integration you may need to open `bluetoothctl` in order for the pairing to be allowed

+#### Dashboard

+For an easy and beautiful way to display the state of your device [@Flight-Lab](https://github.com/Flight-Lab/ember-mug-card) made an [Ember Mug Card](https://github.com/Flight-Lab/ember-mug-card) for this integration.

 #### Troubleshooting

 ##### Changing modes / button functions